WeChat Ban Blocked by Federal Judge in Ruling Against Trump Administration -- 2nd Update | MarketScreener

 WeChat's domestic sister app Weixin is dominant in China, where it is used to communicate and to shop and pay for everything from restaurant meals to major purchases.
 WeChat in the U.S. has also become important among Chinese Americans who use it to communicate with family and friends overseas.

-Lawyers representing the WeChat Users Alliance sued the Trump administration on Aug.
+Lawyers representing the WeChat Users Alliance sued the Trump administration Aug.
 21 over the ban.
 They have argued that the executive order violated users' First Amendment rights, and that the government hadn't provided sufficient evidence of WeChat's negative effect on national security.
-Plaintiffs have also said the order discriminately targets Chinese Americans.
+Plaintiffs have also said the order discriminately targets Chinese-Americans.

 U.S. government lawyers have said the ban doesn't infringe on First Amendment rights of WeChat users because users have alternative options for communicating.